 - The Survivor's Report, Volume 1, Issue 2

-As a supplement to the CSDC's Sexual Assault Services web page, several informational brochures have been compiled for your convenience.
+As a supplement to the Counseling Center's Sexual Trauma Empowerment Program web page, several informational brochures have been compiled for your convenience.
 These documents both summarize and enhance the web material.

 - Stalking Brochure

 Please note, most of the resources listed below are subject to Title IX reporting requirements.
 For more information on Title IX reporting, visit JMU's Title IX web site.

 To learn how JMU defines sexual assault; to learn about the judicial process at JMU.